“What’s the biggest secret to finding The One? How do you find the right person to marry?” a single friend asked me this weekend.

 Did these monsters tuck tail and run the first moment I shed light on them?
 Heck-no. They fought for their lives.
 But through prayer, mentorship, honest conversations, and falling flat on my face time and time again, the monsters began to shrink as my light began to grow.

-Marriage Will Not Fix Any of Your Problems
+Marrying The One Will Not Fix Any of Your Problems

 Now that I’ve been married for four years to an amazing woman, I still understand that getting married will not, and does not, fix any of your problems.
 No, getting married will just show you how many problems you really have.